 - Testing the use of glass water bottles in welcome packs and installing water filters or large water dispensers in our villas

 In the UK we are encouraging clients to go paperless by introducing a Simpson Travel App -eliminating the need for guests to download and print invoices or tickets.
 We also ensure that our brochures and print materials are made from FSC-certified paper which has a chain of custody certification, ensuring that all the wood used in the paper manufacture is from sustainable and managed forestation.
-In 2020 we are removing single use plastic wrapping from our luggage tags.
+In 2020 we removed single use plastic wrapping from our luggage tags.

 We encourage our guests to help us with our environmental mission by following these green guidelines: